frissyn/valorant.py/docs/pages/guides/intro.rst

 Making Requests
 ~~~~~~~~~~~~~~~

 Now let's get started using the library.
-Here's some sample code:
+Creating a new Python file, ``val_example.py``, let's put in some sample code:

 .. code-block:: python
     :linenos: